caysony1/266P/README.md

     `pip install -r dependencies.txt`

-7. Deactivate the virtual environment

-    `deactivate`

-8. Run the following to activate the server-side application:
+6. Run the following to activate the server-side application:

     `python3 main.py`

 ### Run the Client Side Project

-1. Go back to the root directory of this project (266P)
+1. In a separate Terminal window (this is important!), go back to the root directory of this project (266P)

 2. Run the following commands: